 Therefore, let us go where the Wind of God is blowing and cooperate with Him in growing His fruit (1) in our lives.
 A question for you – what is the first fruit of the Spirit listed in the Bible?
 Answer: The first fruit that the Holy Spirit grows in our lives is love!
 (Galatians 5:22,23) Note that I said the first fruit that “the Holy Spirit grows” not that we grow in our ability but rather He grows as we are we in harmony with Him (remember the windmill).

 Agape (3) – The transliterated Greek word for a love that recognizes the worthiness of the object loved.
 This love consists of the soul’s sense of the value and preciousness of its object and its response to its recognized worth in admiring affection.
 A love which sacrifices itself for the benefit of the object loved, that object being both unlovely and unlovable, and a bitter enemy of the one who loves.
-A love of devotion not of emotion (Transliterated Greek word phileo (4) is the love of emotion).
+A love of devotion not of emotion.
+Phileo (4) is the transliterated Greek word for the love of emotion.

 Love’s Nature: (5)

 Love meekly and patiently bears ill treatment from others.
 (Wuest) (1 Corinthians 13:4)

 Love is patient.
 This is the normal attitude of Love.
 Love passive, love waiting to begin, not in a hurry, calm, ready to do its work when the summons comes but meantime wearing the ornament of a meek and quiet spirit (1 Peter 3:3,4).
 For Love understands, and therefore waits even with people that are not rich, influential or powerful.
 It does not rush people but rather gives them time to grow (2 Timothy 2:24).
 Patience is the ability to have a Christlike attitude while waiting.
 (Matthew 5:5)